LegalizeAdulthood/iterated-dynamics/fractint/ReadMe.txt

 help
-	Help source files with a custom build step on help.src to run the help compiler on the source to generate new FRACTINT.HLP and HELPDEFS.H files.
+	Help source files with a custom build step on help.src to run the help compiler on the source to generate new id.hlp and HELPDEFS.H files.

 main